UPDATE: Family: Jaelynn Willey is brain-dead, will take off life support

 UPDATE: Sheriff says shooter died after the shot fired by DFC Blaine Gaskill –THE HERO OF GREAT MILLS HIGH SCHOOL –

 Sheriff Tim Cameron: Dfc.
 Gaskill located and confronted Rollins, who was still armed with a handgun in a nearby hallway.
 Dfc.
 Gaskill fired one shot at Rollins, who simultaneously fired a shot as well; Rollins sustained a life-threatening injury from the exchange.

-Rollins and the victims were provided with medical attention at the scene; Rollins was subsequently transported to University of Maryland Charles Regional Medical Center, where he succumbed to his injuries.
-Rollins was transported to the Office of the Chief Medical Examiner in Baltimore, Maryland for an autopsy.
+Rollins and the victims were provided with medical attention at the scene; Rollins was subsequently transported to the University of Maryland Charles Regional Medical Center, where he succumbed to his injuries.
+Rollins was transported to the Office of the Chief Medical Examiner in Baltimore, Maryland, for an autopsy.